5 Tips to Your Best “Meet the Teacher Day” Ever!

-- Find the computers and have your parents fill in the quick form.
+- Go to the computers set up in the back of the room and have your parent fill out the Google form.

 - Choose a spiffy pencil from the tin on my desk and put it with your supplies.
 I will have it sharpened for you on the first day.